Information on our 2021 Fundraising Campaign

 Now we need your help:

-Having market tested the prototype app we are now keen to develop new stories, not least connected with sexting and online grooming.
-We would like to make them available to Gloucestershire schools initially and then make them more widely available – though we will also promote the app through The Cyber Security Challenge‘s partnership with The National Crime Agency in Cybergames.
-The prototype app is made available to users through the Google Play and Apple App Stores, as a simple download just like any other app (search for “SpeakOut!).
-An initial version is already available and the app contents could, for example, reflect sponsors, donors and supporter’s logos and brands.
+Having market tested the initial app we are now keen to develop new stories, and are considering Body Image, BLM and Checking facts (part of Fake News or Information Literacy topic) next.
+We would like to make them available to Gloucestershire schools initially and then make them more widely available – though we are also promote the app nationally through The Cyber Security Challenge‘s partnership with The National Crime Agency in Cybergames.
+The app is made available to users through the Google Play and Apple App Stores, as a simple download just like any other app (search for “SpeakOut!).
+An initial version is already available and the app contents could, for example, be updated to reflect sponsors, donors and supporter’s logos and brands.

 We recognise that there are many calls on finances in these difficult times but we are seeking contributions to the development and extension of this work.
-We have involved the Gloucestershire Constabulary Cyber Protect Safeguarding Team and the NPCC in providing advice and intend that the roll out will be supported by these organisations.
+We have involved the Gloucestershire Constabulary Cyber Protect Safeguarding Team, the NPCC and Child Friendly Gloucestershire in providing advice and intend that the roll out will be supported by these organisations.
+More recently, Gloucestershire Guiding has partnered with The Trust and will work with us on developing new scenarios, and may create a Badge.

 What we are looking to raise and how it will be spent: